rjholash/hello-world/README.md

-# Markdown Cheat Sheet as copied from the markdown guide.
+# Markdown Cheat Sheet... as copied from the markdown guide below.
+Toggle the edit icon to see the original text

 Thanks for visiting [The Markdown Guide](https://www.markdownguide.org)!